felixleopoldo/benchpress/docs/source/json_overview.rst

         "pc-gaussCItest"
     ]

+..  figure:: _static/alarmpcest.png
+    :alt: The Alarm network

+    Estimate of the Alarm network using PC algorithm

 ``graph_true_plots``
 -------------------------

 This module plots the true underlying graphs.
 The figures are saved in *results/adjmat* and copied to *results/output/graph_true_plots/*.

+..  figure:: _static/alarm.png
+    :alt: The Alarm network

+    The Alarm network

 ``graph_plots``
 -------------------------